 Engineers used rails to transport it to its location now.
 It’s still standing, a little crooked, and you can find it through this Google maps location – the bottom is now a bridal shop.

 It’s at the bottom of Stepcote Hill, which is a beautiful road with lots of historic houses.

 Walk down the narrowest street in the country, Parliament Street

-It’s basically walking in between two buildings with a sign at the end saying it’s record breaking.
-But, if you’re a fan of the Guiness Book of Records, you might want to check it out.
+It’s basically walking in between two buildings with a sign at the end saying it’s record-breaking.
+But, if you’re a fan of the Guinness Book of Records, you might want to check it out.

 Explore the Exeter City Walls

 The Romans first built these, but they have been built on by various groups throughout the centuries.